MINDFULNESS CREATES HAPPINESS - tHE EXISTENTIAL “SELF”

 "I am not a drop in the ocean.
 I am the entire ocean in a drop."

 Just as a droplet of rain, or a dewdrop on a leaf or a blade of grass, is formed by the coalescence or aggregation of moisture in the air, the moisture it's pulling out of the air ultimately came from the ocean.
 Inside every drop of rain lies the entire constituency of its source; the ocean.
-Though it is separate from its source; the ocean, it is the source; the ocean, and will someday return to its source; the ocean.
+Though it is separate from its source; the ocean, it IS the source; the ocean, and will someday return to its source; the ocean.
 There is no beginning and no end to this cycle.
 It is simply a system endlessly recycling itself.

-So it is with physical form.
-The physical aspect that you identify with as being YOU, is nothing more than focused consciousness that fields of energy or sensory stimuli, interacting with the body’s fields of energy or senses, integrates them into an experience you’re having, which creates the perception of what we believe is physical mass.
-This is all happening in your head through your body’s operating system, we call a brain.
+Fields of energy or sensory stimuli, interacting with the body’s fields of energy or senses, are consolidated and integrated into an experience you’re having, which creates the perception of what we believe is physical mass.
+This is all happening in your head, or more specifically in your mind, through your body’s operating system, we call a brain.

 Understanding this oneness with everything is the beginning of one's spiritual awakening!